-That said, this doesn’t mean we don’t know how to prepare holiday fare.
-I have many traditional poultry recipes dating back to my great-grandmother’s days in Scotland.
-I’ve modified them for more modern times, but they’re every bit as flavorful as their original versions, and many are perfect for Thanksgiving, Christmas or any time that family and friends come together.
-Here are three.
+Turkey recipes are prevalent at Thanksgiving and Christmas but are perfect any time of year.
+I have many traditional turkey recipes dating back to my great-grandmother’s days in Scotland.
+I’ve modified them for more modern times, but they’re every bit as flavorful as their original versions.
+Here are three turkey recipes to try.

 1. Bubbledy Jock